oasis-tcs/odata-specs/odata-data-aggregation-ext/5 Vocabulary for Data Aggregation.md

 A recursive hierarchy does not need to be as uniform as a leveled hierarchy.

 The recursive hierarchy is described in the model by an annotation of the entity type with the complex term `RecursiveHierarchy` with these properties:
 - The `NodeProperty` contains a path with single-valued segments ending in a primitive property.
 This path points to the property holding the node identifier of the node in the hierarchy.
-Entities for which this path evaluates to null are not nodes of the hierarchy (sometimes called "orphans").
+Entities for which this path evaluates to null are not nodes of the hierarchy.
 - The `ParentNavigationProperty` allows navigation to the instance or instances representing the parent nodes.
 It MUST be a collection-valued or nullable single-valued navigation property path that addresses the entity type annotated with this term.
 Nodes MUST NOT form cycles when following parent navigation properties.
+- `IsRoot` is a Boolean value and nodes in the hierarchy for which this is true are called _root nodes_.
+A recursive hierarchy can have one or more root nodes.
+The _standard definition for root_ is "node without parents", which for a single-valued `ParentNavigationProperty` is expressed by giving the `IsRoot` property a dynamic annotation value [OData-CSDL, section 14.4](#ODataCSDL) like in [example ##salesorghier].
+The standard definition for root is also implied if the `IsRoot` property is null or absent.

 The term `RecursiveHierarchy` can only be applied to entity types, and MUST be applied with a qualifier, which is used to reference the hierarchy in transformations operating on recursive hierarchies, in [grouping with `rolluprecursive`](#Groupingwithrolluprecursive), and in [hierarchy functions](#HierarchyFunctions).
 The same entity can serve as different nodes in different recursive hierarchies, given different qualifiers.

-A node without parent node is a _root node_, a node is a _child node_ of its parent nodes, a node without child nodes is a _leaf node_.
+A node is a _child node_ of its parent nodes, a node without child nodes is a _leaf node_.
 Two nodes with a common parent node are _sibling nodes_ and so are two root nodes.
 The _descendants_ of a node are its child nodes, their child nodes, and so on, up to and including all leaf nodes that can be reached.
 A node together with its descendants forms a _sub-hierarchy_ of the hierarchy.
-The _ancestors_ of a node are its parent nodes, the parents of its parent nodes, and so on, up to and including root nodes that can be reached.
-A recursive hierarchy can have one or more root nodes.
+The _ancestors_ of a node are its parent nodes, the parents of its parent nodes, and so on, until no more parent nodes exist.

-The term `UpNode` can be used in hierarchical result sets to associate with each instance one of its ancestors, which is again annotated with `UpNode` and so on until a path to the root is constructed.
+The term `UpNode` can be used in hierarchical result sets to associate with each instance one of its ancestors, which is again annotated with `UpNode` and so on until a path to a root is constructed.

 #### ##subsubsubsec Hierarchy Functions